nixworks/public/news/2008/03/9/README.md

 ##### France
 ### [ French voters go to the polls for the municipal elections. ](/news/2008/03/9/french-voters-go-to-the-polls-for-the-municipal-elections.md)
-_Context: 2008 municipal elections, France_
+_Context: France, 2008 municipal elections_

 ##### Socialist Workers' Party
 ### [ The Socialist Workers' Party wins the Spanish general election, with the People's Party conceding defeat. ](/news/2008/03/9/the-socialist-workers-party-wins-the-spanish-general-election-with-the-people-s-party-conceding-defeat.md)
-_Context: Socialist Workers' Party, People's Party, Spain, general election_
+_Context: Spain, general election, People's Party, Socialist Workers' Party_

 ##### Ariane 5
 ### [ An Ariane 5 rocket launches the first Automated Transfer Vehicle, "Jules Verne", from the Guiana Space Centre in French Guiana.
 The spaceship will rendezvous with and provide supplies to the International Space Station on March 29. ](/news/2008/03/9/an-ariane-5-rocket-launches-the-first-automated-transfer-vehicle-jules-verne-from-the-guiana-space-centre-in-french-guiana-the-spacesh.md)